smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 !!! warning

-    If a mapping fails to match a configuration property a `NoSuchElementException` is thrown, unless the mapped element is an `Optional`.
+    If a mapping fails to match a configuration property the config system throws a `NoSuchElementException`, unless the mapped element is an `Optional`.

 ## Registration